Have you ever found yourself thinking ‘I can’t save money’? Well, you are not alone.

 2. You have no goals for your money

-As I touched upon earlier, if you are saving with no goal then you will struggle to find the motivation needed.
+As I touched upon earlier, if you are saving with no budgeting goals then you will struggle to find the motivation needed.

-By allowing yourself a big goal long term, you are less likely to indulge in ‘small’ rewards that gratify you now.
+By creating a long term financial goal, you are less likely to indulge in ‘small’ rewards that gratify you now.